irshadbhat/csnlp/README.rst

 Use Pretrained Models
 ^^^^^^^^^^^^^^^^^^^^^

-You can use pretrained models from `sndpcs-models <https://bitbucket.org/irshadbhat/sndpcs-models>`_.
+You can use pretrained models from `nsdp-cs-models <https://bitbucket.org/irshadbhat/nsdp-cs-models>`_.